Supplier Verification in China: Why Most Supplier Decisions Fail — and What Verification Actually Means

 Supplier verification leads to one outcome: a clear decision — GO, CONDITIONAL, or NO-GO.

-GO
+• GO

-CONDITIONAL
+• CONDITIONAL

-NO-GO
+• NO-GO

 Supplier Verification Checklist

-A structured verification must confirm:
+A proper supplier verification should confirm:

-Evidence of real execution
+• visibility of real execution responsibility

 Why Factory Audits Are Not Enough